kach/kesar/README.md

 Here are some things you don't have to think about with Kesar:

 + JavaScript, plugins, templating: Kesar lets you design your entire study in Python.
 The study gets converted into HTML for you.
+Of course, you can also include external HTML files (e.g. consent screens) and update them live without rebooting the server.
 + CSS and styling: Kesar comes with a reasonable built-in theme.
 Your experiment looks polished, works on both desktop and smartphones, and is accessible by default (including supporting keyboard shortcuts).
 + Asynchronous code, "timelines," "callbacks": In Kesar, you loop over trials with a standard `for` loop in Python, and the loop advances in "real time" as participants advance through the study. `if` and `while` also work as you expect.
 You don't have to specify a timeline or state machine up-front!
 + Server admin and networking: Kesar automatically sets itself up as a web server the way you want it for experiments.
 The server automatically restarts every time you edit/save your experiment.
 + Logging, databases, SQL, XMLHttpRequests: Kesar has built-in facility to log responses to a file in JSON format.
 Logging is thread-safe by default so you never have data corruption issues.
++ WebSockets for "multiplayer" experiments: Kesar lets you pair up participants (e.g. for a communication game) with just two lines of code.
+You can tunnel information between participants, and even detect when a participant's partner disconnects.

 The entire library is a single dependency-free Python file that builds on standard, simple, lasting technologies.
 If it comes to it, you should easily be able to edit Kesar itself to do what you want.